sam2829/strongest-avenger-react/README.md

 ### The Strategy Plane

 Strongest Avenger is intended for people to have somewhere where they can share their favourite Marvel moments and characters with others who have the same interest.
-They can also share moments where they have had fun being superhero's themselves and have interaction with each other on whether they agree that the character is infact the strongest.
+They can also share moments where they have had fun being superhero's themselves and have interaction with each other on whether they agree that the character is in fact the strongest.
 The user will be able to manage their own posts and profile and be able to comment and like on others, whilst also being able to search for specific or relative posts and follow other users.

 #### The Ideal User